History of Pakistan: Delhi Sultanate

+Kingdom of Sindh

 Soomra dynasty

-The Soomra dynasty was a local Sindhi muslim dynasty that ruled between the early 11th century and the 14th century.
+The Soomra dynasty was a local Sindhi Muslim dynasty that ruled between the early 11th century and the 14th century.

 Later chroniclers like Ali ibn al-Athir (c. late 12th c.) and Ibn Khaldun (c. late 14th c.) attributed the fall of Habbarids to Mahmud of Ghazni, lending credence to the argument of Hafif being the last Habbarid.
 The Soomras appear to have established themselves as a regional power in this power vacuum.

-The Ghurids and Ghaznavids continued to rule parts of Sindh, across the eleventh and early twelfth century, alongside Soomrus.
-The precise delineations are not yet known but Sommrus were probably centered in lower Sindh.
+The Ghurids and Ghaznavids continued to rule parts of Sindh, across the eleventh and early twelfth centuries, alongside the Soomrus.
+The precise delineations are not yet known, but Sommrus were probably centred in lower Sindh.

 Some of them were adherents of Isma'ilism.
-One of their kings Shimuddin Chamisar had submitted to Iltutmish, the Sultan of Delhi, and was allowed to continue on as a vassal.
+One of their kings, Shimuddin Chanisar, had submitted to Iltutmish, the Sultan of Delhi, and was allowed to continue on as a vassal.

 Samma dynasty

 The Samma dynasty was a Sindhi dynasty that ruled in Sindh, and parts of Kutch, Punjab and Balochistan from c.
 1351 to c.
 1524 CE, with their capital at Thatta.

 The Sammas overthrew the Soomra dynasty soon after 1335 and the last Soomra ruler took shelter with the governor of Gujarat, under the protection of Muhammad bin Tughluq, the sultan of Delhi.
 Mohammad bin Tughlaq made an expedition against Sindh in 1351 and died at Sondha, possibly in an attempt to restore the Soomras.
 With this, the Sammas became independent.
 The next sultan, Firuz Shah Tughlaq attacked Sindh in 1365 and 1367, unsuccessfully, but with reinforcements from Delhi he later obtained Banbhiniyo's surrender.
 For a period the Sammas were therefore subject to Delhi again.
 Later, as the Sultanate of Delhi collapsed they became fully independent.
 Jam Unar was the founder of Samma dynasty mentioned by Ibn Battuta.

-The Samma civilization contributed significantly to the evolution of the Indo-Islamic architectural style.
+The Samma civilisation contributed significantly to the evolution of the Indo-Islamic architectural style.
 Thatta is famous for its necropolis, which covers 10 square km on the Makli Hill.
 It has left its mark in Sindh with magnificent structures including the Makli Necropolis of its royals in Thatta.